Chapter 5: Protection against violence & harassment

 What is domestic violence?

-Domestic violence involves an abuse of power and can take the form of physical violence, sexual abuse or sexual violence, emotional or psychological abuse, verbal abuse, stalking and intimidation, social and geographic isolation, financial abuse, cruelty to pets, or damage to property or threats to be violent in these ways.
+Domestic violence involves an abuse of power and can take the form of coercive control, physical violence, sexual abuse, or sexual violence, emotional or psychological abuse, verbal abuse, stalking and intimidation, social and geographic isolation, financial abuse, cruelty to pets, or damage to property or threats to be violent in these ways.
 In the majority of cases, domestic violence is perpetrated by men against women.
 However, women can be perpetrators of violence in both heterosexual and same sex relationships.

 What is the difference between domestic violence and family violence?